 Dr Dextdee Livingstone of the Association of Ghana Professional Photographers said it is important for all photographers to come together under one umbrella to draw strength and inspiration from each other.

 He said the Association provided a platform for the concerns of photographers to be addressed by the necessary stakeholders and protect them against dangers associated with the profession.

-Medical Doctor and a professional photographer, Dr Livingstone, said the Association has partnered with an Insurance Company to insure the working years of its members and urged all photographers to register with them.
+Dr Livingstone, who is a Medical Doctor and a professional photographer, said the Association has partnered with an Insurance Company to insure the working years of its members and urged all photographers to register with them.